-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+In compliance with the SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-(This category replaces the categories of School Action and School Action Plus).
 Their provision will be identified and progress monitored via Individual Provision Mapping.

 This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.